banzaicloud/pvc-operator/README.md

 #### 1. How does this project uses Kubernetes Namespaces?

 The operator supports multiple Kubernetes Namespaces.
-In case of NFS the Deployment will still be created in the `default` namespace.

 #### 2. How is the cloud provider determined?